-One great feature of MailShake is its templates, which are pre-written emails based on different campaign goals.
+One great feature of MailShake is its templates, which are pre-written and let you personalize emails based on different types of campaign goals.
 For our example campaign, a “content promotion” template is probably the best choice.

 When you’re just getting started, it might help for you to use one or more of the included templates, because these have been tested thousands of times by MailShake’s creators.
 From there, MailShake has A/B testing for Pro and higher plans so you can make changes and try to optimize your response rate.